All Creatures Great and Small's Nicholas Ralph and Rachel Shenton on missing Tristan and feeling broody

-All Creatures Great and Small Series 4: Nicholas Ralph and Rachel Shenton on James and Helen's baby dilemma and missing Tristan
+All Creatures Great and Small Series 4 interview and new trailer: Nicholas Ralph and Rachel Shenton on James and Helen's baby dilemma and missing Tristan

 It is spring 1940 in the Yorkshire Dales.
 War has brought change, absence and uncertainty.
 Young married couple James and Helen Herriot are living in their tiny bedsit at the top of Skeldale House in Darrowby.
 “Their union is stronger than ever,” says Rachel Shenton, who plays Helen.
 “It’s very much their little corner of the world.”